3/4/2025

 Chief Medical Officer

+Yep.
 Thank you, Joel.
 This is Camille.
-Yes, as we described in October of last year, the week 24 data, and some individuals out to week 36 and week 48, we saw improvements in C-peptide response to a mixed meal, which is indicative of improved beta cell function, which is uncharacteristic for a disease that is neurodegenerative and beta cell degenerative.
+Yes.
+As we described in October of last year, the week 24 data, and some individuals out to week 36 and week 48, we saw improvements in C-peptide response to a mixed meal, which is indicative of improved beta cell function, which is uncharacteristic for a disease that is neurodegenerative and beta cell degenerative.
 All other hypoglycemic control measures also moved in the same direction.
-We are anticipating and looking forward to the possibility that at week 48, we'll see continued sustained improvements in all those measures, in addition to which the visual acuity, an indication of retinal ganglia cell health, we expect that and look forward to the possibility of seeing stabilization or improvement in visual acuity as well.
-Recall that these individuals are adults having lived with this genetic disorder all their lives.
+And we are anticipating and looking forward to the possibility that at week 48, we'll see continued sustained improvements in all those measures.
+In addition to which, the visual acuity, an indication of retinal ganglia cell health, we expect that and look forward to the possibility of seeing stabilization or improvement in visual acuity as well.
+Recall that these individuals are adults having lived this genetic disorder all their lives.
 So we're looking forward to that possibility.
-And that should also provide the FDA with continued confidence in the potential of AMX35 for people living with Wolfram who have nothing at this time to treat their condition.
+And that should also provide the FDA with continued confidence in the potential of AMX 35 for people living with Wolfram who have nothing at this time to treat their condition.

 speaker